Personal profile

 Cognitive Poetics

-I am a member of the Poetics and Linguistics Association (currently Membership Secretary), the British Association for Applied Linguistics, The Siegfried Sassoon Fellowship (currently Treasurer), the National Association for the Teaching of English (member of Post-16/Higher Education Commitee) and the Committee for Linguistics in Education (CLiE).
+I am a member of the Poetics and Linguistics Association (and a former Membership Secretary), the British Association for Applied Linguistics, The Siegfried Sassoon Fellowship (currently Treasurer), and the National Association for the Teaching of English (member of Management Commitee).
+I sit on the Committee for Linguistics in Education (CLiE), and on the Executive Committee of University English.

-I am editor of Siegfried's Journal, the journal of the Siegfried Sassoon Fellowship.
+I am a previous editor of Siegfried's Journal, the journal of the Siegfried Sassoon Fellowship.

 I am associate editor and editorial board member of two leading international peer-reviewed journals: English in Education; and English Studies.
-I am also on the editorial board of Journal of Literary Semantics.
+I am also on the editorial board of Journal of Literary Semantics and of Journal of Poetry Therapy.

 I act as a reviewer for a number of other journals in stylistics, applied linguistics, literary studies, and education.